stardreamer/Ensure.Core/Readme.md

 # Ensure.Core

-This project is inspired by [Ensure.That](https://github.com/danielwertheim/Ensure.That) made by [Daniel Wertheim](https://github.com/danielwertheim).
+This project is inspired by [Ensure.That](https://github.com/danielwertheim/Ensure.That) developed by [Daniel Wertheim](https://github.com/danielwertheim).

 # Examples of usage